zhanglab/psamm/docs/commands.rst

 If reactions involve antiport, where one compound goes in and one goes out, then this needs to be accounted for in these transporter values.
 The values are always calculated in the direction of out to in.
-So if there was the export of 1 proton in the reaction equation, then the value for that reaction would be -1 protons transported from out to in.
+So, if there was the export of 1 proton in the reaction equation, then the value for that reaction would be -1 protons transported from out to in.

 Lastly many reactions involve other components to their equations related to energy costs for the reaction.
-For example PTS transport reactions may also involve the conversion of PEP to Pyruvate.
+For example, PTS transport reactions may also involve the conversion of PEP to Pyruvate.
 These other compounds are not considered in the transport parameter calculations, even if they do have a charge.
 The only metabolites that are considered are the ones